 Lab Tests, X-Rays, and Other Tests

-This health plan covers outpatient diagnostic tests when they are furnished for you by a covered provider.
+This health plan covers outpatient diagnostic tests, including prognostic or monitoring tests, when they are furnished by a covered provider.
+The results of these tests may lead to improvements in health outcomes.
 This coverage includes: